sgomez14/EyeDentify/README.md

 When the app pairs the information with the tag, a Toast will appear to indicate the pairing is sucessful.
 Afterwards, the "Tag Info Results" screen will show.

-This screen displays a "Play Voice Memo" button if there a voice memo associated with the tag.
+This screen displays a "Play Voice Memo" button if there is a voice memo associated with the tag.
 Otherwise, the button will not be shown.
 When TalkBack is not activate and there is no voice memo, then the app will use Text-to-Speech (TTS) to annouce what is in the "Item Description" and "Item Keywords" fields.
 You can edit the information paired with the tag by tapping on the "Edit Tag" button.
 This will bring you back to the editing screen, where you will need to tap the "Pair with Tag: button again.
 Place an NFC tag on the phone, and the new information is paired with the tag.

 ![Image of Tag Info Results](https://user-images.githubusercontent.com/30096097/166755315-8c20257b-0a54-4df2-ab36-b60b988171b1.jpg)